 If you are able to identify your migraine triggers successfully it usually then becomes a practical question of how avoidable the triggers are for you personally.
 Both life-style requirements (like needing to make money sitting in front of a screen) and addictions (like alcohol and chocolate) can make trigger avoidance difficult in some cases.

 The only risk in managing your migraine through trigger avoidance alone is that you end up eroding your emjoyment, freedom and choices in life.
 The benefit of identifying the triggers is that you can reduce your migraine attacks, hopefully while you figure out how to get a deeper resolution of your migraines underlying physical imbalances.
-Many people find that their triggers are no longer triggers once their biomechanical, postural and emotional issues are in check.
+Many people find that with the right treatment they can ‘switch off’ their migraine triggers and resume the lifestyle choices that had previously caused them to have migraine attacks.